ShawnJHL/Go/README.md

 ### Exported Names
 ---
-A name exported if it starts with a capital name like math.Pi
+A NAME IS EXPORTED IF IT STARTS WITH A CAPITAL NAME.
+EX. math.Pi

 ### Function
 ---